 Designated as a natural park, the Ria Formosa lagoon is formed by a series of sandy barrier islands between the coast and open ocean.
 Close to Faro, these 45,000 acres of marshes and canals are a vital nesting ground for many migratory birds, with hundreds of different species visiting each year.
 It’s not unusual to spot flamingos, cranes, egrets, and many more.

-As well as the main city of Faro, other nearby spots worth visiting include the colorful fishing village of Fuseta, and Olhão, with its Moorish-influenced architecture and high-quality seafood.
+As well as the main city of Faro, other nearby spots worth visiting include the colorful fishing village of Fuseta and Olhão, with its Moorish-influenced architecture and high-quality seafood.

 Away from the coastal resorts in the west, life continues in the Algarve much as it did before the tourists started showing up.
-Head east from Faro, towards the Spanish border, and you’ll find a very different side of the region.
+Head east from Faro, toward the Spanish border, and you’ll find a very different side of the region.

-Tavira, on the Gilão river, is often described as the ‘prettiest town in the Algarve’.
-Rather than generic resorts and even more generic Irish pubs, you’ll find churches, whitewashed buildings with terracotta roofs, cobbled streets, and small fishing boats bobbing gently at the dock.
+Tavira, on the Gilão River, is often described as the "prettiest town in the Algarve."
+Rather than generic resorts and even more generic Irish pubs, you’ll find churches, whitewashed buildings with terra-cotta roofs, cobbled streets, and small fishing boats bobbing gently at the dock.

-Ferries cross the invisible border several times a day, a boon to Spaniards who flock over at the... weekend to take advantage of cheaper prices!
+Ferries cross the invisible border several times a day, a boon to Spaniards who flock over at the weekend to take advantage of cheaper prices.